juanitogan/flame/doc/examples/README.md

 # examples folder

-This folder contains a collection of more specific examples using flame, specially to showcase some more advanced functionality.
+This folder contains a collection examples showing how to use the various components.

 To run this examples after cloning, first run `flutter create .` inside to generate the necessary files, as per instructed by the other flutter commands.